 Players who attempt to play pickleball in running shoes are taking a big risk.

-It might seem like overkill to have two separate pairs of shoes for pickleball but if you play both indoors and outdoors I do think it makes a lot sense to have separate indoor and outdoor pairs of pickleball shoes.
+It might seem like overkill to have two separate pairs of shoes for pickleball but if you play both indoors and outdoors I do think it makes a lot of sense to have separate indoor and outdoor pairs of pickleball shoes.
 Ultimately the shoes will last longer and over time you will save money.

 To get the most out of your shoes, it’s best to have one pair dedicated to indoor and another pair for outdoor.
 I only wear my pickleball shoes when I am playing.
-I don’t wear them to run errand, go for walks or around the house.
+I don’t wear them to run an errand, go for walks or around the house.
 I may be a little obsessed but I don’t even wear them off the on the courts.

-Another reason to own two pair of pickleball shoes is to alternate them and gradually break them in.
+Another reason to own two pairs of pickleball shoes is to alternate them and gradually break them in.
 Rather than waiting 6 months until my shoes are ready to be replaced I usually buy multiple pairs of the same shoe.
 If I find a shoe I like, especially if it is on sale, I’ll buy two or even three pairs of the same shoe.
 I then alternate between the two pairs.
 Although I usually end up using one pair more than the other (even though they are exactly the same, out of habit one ends up in my bag more or I end up putting one away in the closet)

 But a few months down the road when my primary pair is ready to be replaced I pull out the backup pair and am happy to find I have a pair that is noticeably newer than the pair that is being retired ….but it not totally new and stiff.

-By then I retire the old pair (for yard work, etc) and buy a new pair, often times by then a newer model has come on the market I might make the switch and start breaking that shoe in…so I always have shoes at different stages of their life span normally different models of the same brand.
+By then I retire the old pair (for yard work, etc) and buy a new pair, oftentimes by then a newer model has come on the market I might make the switch and start breaking that shoe in…so I always have shoes at different stages of their life span normally different models of the same brand.
 Some shoe experts say that rotating like this can be better for the shoe and for your feet.

-If you are using your shoes daily, letting one pair rest gives the midsole foam time return to its original shape.
+If you are using your shoes daily, letting one pair rest gives the midsole foam time to return to its original shape.
 This also gives the shoe enough time to dry 100%, especially if you are playing daily.

 You may have heard of runners who rotate between two or more models of shoes, this is the same concept.
 It has actually been studied and shown that there is a link between rotating shoes and lowering your risk of injury.
 Researchers in Luxembourg concluded at the end of the 22-week study that runners who rotated between multiple models during the week had a 39% lower risk of injury compared to runners who always ran in the same model of shoe.

-The logic behind the study is that by changing the shoes and varying the impact and stress (based on the shape of the shoe) on certain parts of the foot and tissue may prevent injury “different pairs of running shoes will provide alternation in the running pattern and vary external and active forces on the lower legs during running activity. “
+The logic behind the study is that by changing the shoes and varying the impact and stress (based on the shape of the shoe) on certain parts of the foot and tissue may prevent injury “different pairs of running shoes will provide alternation in the running pattern and vary the external and active forces on the lower legs during running activity.

-To start are you playing indoors, outdoors or both?
+To start are you playing indoors, outdoors, or both?

 If you are looking for indoor pickleball shoes: volleyball shoes with natural rubber soles.

 Tennis court shoes designed for hardcourts (not clay or grass) are the best outdoor pickleball shoes.
-We’ve done the heavy lifting and researched and reviewed dozens of top options on the market and come up with a short list of our top picks.
-All of these shoes are considered lightweight and highly rated for Cushioning, stability, durability and breathability.
+We’ve done the heavy lifting and researched and reviewed dozens of top options on the market and come up with a shortlist of our top picks.
+All of these shoes are considered lightweight and highly rated for Cushioning, stability, durability, and breathability.

 To find the best pickleball shoe for you, we recommend you start with our shortlist of picks and then choose based on your own personal preference relating to fit and style.

 My foot doctor says that when his patients come to him for the first time that over 50% are wearing the wrong size shoes and 99% of the time they are too small…hardly ever too big.
-I think growing up I was just taught that proper fitting shoes should be slightly snug (maybe that was just mom not wanting to buy new shoes all the time!
+I think growing up I was just taught that properly fitting shoes should be slightly snug (maybe that was just mom not wanting to buy new shoes all the time!

 I am one of six brothers and we all played sports….so there were a lot of pairs of shoes in the house and it was a big expense so I suppose she did want to extend the life of the shoes as much as possible.
-So It think I just got used to what I thought was my size.
+I just got used to what I thought was my size.
 Then I ran my first 10K and both my big toenails turned black.
 That’s when my Dr. told me I was wearing shoes at least a ½ size too small...maybe even a full size too small.
-I did switch but it took me awhile to get used to the new size and accept that that’s what the correct size was meant to feel like.
+I did switch but it took me a while to get used to the new size and accept that that’s what the correct size was meant to feel like.

 According to the American Academy of Orthopaedic Surgeons (AAOS), there should be at least a 1/2 inch space between your longest toe and the tip of your shoe and the toe box — the front area of the shoe — should have enough room so that you can wiggle your toes.
 Your toes should never feel cramped in an athletic shoe.

 Shoes should be wide enough that there is no bulging on the sides of the shoe.
 It’s also common for people to feel the new shoe size is too big because they are used to shoes that are too tight.
-If you have ½ inch at the front, without the shoes slipping at the heel the bigger size is better than a smaller snug size.
+If you have a ½ inch at the front, without the shoes slipping at the heel the bigger size is better than a smaller snug size.

-• Your feet spread out during the day, measure at the end of the day when they are the largest.
+- • Your feet spread out during the day, measure at the end of the day when they are the largest.

-• If you have someone to help you take your foot measurement, standing is the best choice.
+- • If you have someone to help you take your foot measurement, standing is the best choice.

-• If you are alone, measure sitting down, not standing up.
+- • If you are alone, measure sitting down, not standing up.

-• If you need measurements in CM, to convert inches to centimeters, multiply inches by 2.54.
+- • If you need measurements in CM, to convert inches to centimeters, multiply inches by 2.54.

 - • Sit down.
 Place a piece of paper on the floor in front of you and center your foot on the paper.

-• Trace around your foot using a pencil Hold the pencil as vertical as possible while measuring.
+- • Trace around your foot using a pencil Hold the pencil as vertical as possible while measuring.
 Keep the pencil in contact with your foot during the whole process.

-• Measure your tracing with a ruler to calculate the length and width of your foot.
+- • Measure your tracing with a ruler to calculate the length and width of your foot.